forcedotcom/assessment-bot/docs/guides/UserGuide.md

 ## Import/Export Assessment Definitions

 It's possible to export and import assessment definitions from one org into another.
-To do this, go to the Assessment Import/Export tab in the Assessment Managet application.
+To do this, go to the Assessment Import/Export tab in the Assessment Management application.

-To export an Assessment Definition, go to the "Export" tab, select a definition from the dropdown cand lick the "Export" button.
+To export an Assessment Definition, go to the "Export" tab, select a definition from the dropdown and click the "Export" button.
 An importable JSON text will show up in the text are above, which you can copy manually or by clicking the "Copy" button.

 ```NOTE: You can't re-import an Assessment Definition in the same org unless you change the Assessment Definition Id since this has to be unique in the org.```